 If your credit card offers a grace period — and you’ll want to check your credit card agreement, just to be sure — you may be able to save on interest with a bit of planning and foresight.

-Here are three factors to pay attention to when it comes to grace periods:
+Here are three factors to pay attention to when it comes to credit card grace periods.

 - The closing date on your credit card statement

 We’ll look at how to use all three factors to your advantage, but first let’s try to clear up any questions you might have about how grace periods actually work.

 - How to determine your credit card grace period